 What are the signs that new leaders need development?

-Here are four we see the most often.
+Here are the four we here at Insight Experience see most often.

 The behavior you want to develop: Upon receiving a work request, the new leader should offer additional insight based on their expertise and ask good questions.
 They should also encourage their direct reports to do the same; you want the work product to be shaped by those who are closest to the work.

 Rework and “reinvention of the wheel” are constant problems suffered by many organizations and can be traced to novice leaders.
 New leaders may be unaware of similar projects in the pipeline because of their immature peer network.
 Their strategic translation skills may be underdeveloped, and so employees spend time on work that ultimately has to be redone.

 I once had a leader who asked everyone to estimate the amount of time spent on rework that year.
 By using this estimate and each person’s compensation, he determined that we spent 20% of our resources redoing work that had already been completed.
 That meant the average employee was spending an entire day every week on rework.
 For a 30-person company, we were sacrificing 1,500 days a year that could have been spent on new ideas.